benshimonz/V1/README.md

 - LSM1 appears below a 'split by' below a relationship / path.
 The relationship / path may be wrapped by an '↛' or an 'L'
 - _relprop_ is a property of the relationship
-- If not split by _relprop_ : LSM1 may appear before a quantifier followed by an R-combiner
+- {pt}/{at}/{st}/< ett > is defined on top of the aggregator (in a previous filtering step) or right of the '→' entity
-- If →: directly right of the aggregator / R-combiner: a blue/logical/red entity (not a yellow/aggregated entity)
+- If not split by _relprop_ : LSM1 may appear before a quantifier (if followed by an R-combiner - '→' is the entity directly right of the R-combiner)
-- If _et_: _et_ is an entity tag of a blue/logical/red entity defined right of (but not directly right of) the aggregator / right of the R-combiner
+- '→' / _et_ is a blue/logical/red entity

 _**Q220:** Any person and his horses - of the 3 colors he owns the largest number of horses_